glas-data-ltd/glas-data-programming-challenges/README.md

 # Notes

-Consideration will be take for:
+Consideration will be taken for:

 * Ability to deal with edge cases and bad data sets
 * Performance (O notation)